 Photos of Rascal

-Photos of Gator playing on the snow drifts during winter of 2017.
+Photos of Gator playing on the large snow drifts during winter of 2017.

 Photos above of Fancy Girl (left) and Tonka (right).
 Cheerful and playful Tonka, rare red Airedale, stands about 29 inches tall at the shoulder and weighs around 90 pounds.
 Exhibiting a happy go-lucky personality, he is also Fancy's grandson.
 He has a very easy to maintain coat and has never been trimmed!
 Fancy weighed 80 pounds in her prime.
 Sadly, she crossed over the Rainbow Bridge in 2012 at nearly 14 years old.
 A great housepet and wonderful dog, she is missed tremendously.